copier-org/copier/docs/configuring.md

     The difference with [skip_if_exists](#skip_if_exists) is that it will never be rendered during an update, no matter if it exists or not.

-A single pattern may render to **multiple newline-separated patterns**.
-Each rendered line is treated as its own pattern (blank lines, including the empty render of a false conditional, are ignored).
-This lets one Jinja block conditionally emit a whole list of patterns instead of repeating the same condition on every entry.
+ A single exclusion entry can render multiple newline-separated patterns.
+ This lets one Jinja block conditionally emit a whole list of patterns e.g.:
+{% if flag %}
+    - a
+    - b
+    - c
+{% endif %}`) instead of repeating {% if flag %} on every line
+Blank lines (including the empty render of a false conditional) are dropped so a no-op renders to nothing.

 !!! example